Frequently asked questions - Valley Gardens Phase 3

 What and where is Valley Gardens?

 Valley Gardens is the name given to the green spaces that run from St Peter’s Church to the seafront.
-The council’s project area focuses on the green spaces and the surrounding roads and footways.
+The council’s project area focuses on the green spaces, public spaces and the surrounding roads and footways.
 The northern section of Valley Gardens is referred to as Phase 1 (St Peter’s) and Phase 2 (Victoria Gardens).
 Phase 3 refers to the area from the Old Steine to the Palace Pier, which forms the southern half of Valley Gardens.
-Work started on Phases 1 & 2 of the project in September 2018.
-Phase 3 is currently at detailed design stage.
+Construction work on Phases 1 & 2 of the project will be completing in Summer 2020.

 What is Phase 3 of the Valley Gardens project trying to achieve?

 The Phase 3 project seeks to improve and complete sustainable transport infrastructure, connectivity and public space provision.
 This will ensure the overall travel experience and environment is improved for everyone.
 Following the first public consultation May 2018 the project’s core objectives were approved by the council’s Environment, Transport and Sustainability Committee, June 2018.
 A second public consultation exercise held in October-November 2018, informed the revision of the preferred option which was approved by the council’s Environment, Transport and Sustainability Committee, February 2019.
 The third and final public consultation will be held during Summer 2020, to help finalise the scheme.

-- an improved experience for walkers and cyclists
+- Improve the travel experience for pedestrians and cyclists

 Why are you making these changes?

 The existing area has the two consistently worst performing junctions in the city.
-As a result the area has the highest collision rate in the city, which has seen 154 collisions over five years, 30 of which resulted in serious injury.
+As a result the area has the highest collision rate in the city which has seen 154 collisions over five years, 30 of which resulted in serious injury.
 Conditions for cycling are particularly dangerous with cyclists disproportionately likely to be involved in a collision.
 The junction can also be confusing for drivers and pedestrians.
-The council will improve the junctions as well as increase access to high quality public realm by enhancing the area’s green spaces, which are currently under used.
+The council will improve the junctions as well as increase access to high quality public realm by enhancing the area’s green spaces and creating new public squares.

 How will the project be funded?

-The majority (£6m) of the cost would be funded by a central government pot of money called the Local Growth Fund (LGF).
-The council needs to successfully bid for this funding through the Coast to Capital Local Enterprise Partnership, specifically for a transport project.
+The majority (£6m) of the cost is to be funded by a central government pot of money called the Local Growth Fund (LGF).
+The council has successfully bid for this funding through the Coast to Capital Local Enterprise Partnership, specifically for a transport project.
 The remainder of the funding would come from the council’s Local Transport Plan budget and local contributions.

 What will the project do for air quality?

-As reported in the Review of the Environmental Impacts, following consultation and the revision of the preferred option, the impacts are not considered to be adversely significant and therefore, a statutory Environmental Impact Assessment is not required for a project of this kind within the existing highway boundary.
 The plan will evolve further during the detailed design stage to mitigate for any adverse noise and air quality impacts through measures such as traffic-calming.
 The council will work with public transport operators to support the introduction of cleaner and quieter fleet in to operation across the city that will not only support improving air quality but also support the aim of becoming zero carbon by 2030.